-(1) Connect the red (+) and black (-) wires that exit from the rear of the new circuit board to a suitable 12-volt supply such as a car battery.
+- (1) Connect the red (+) and black (-) wires that exit from the rear of the new circuit board to a suitable 12-volt supply such as a car battery.
 Do not connect the white wire.
-Do not use a battery charger or phone charger as as a power supply as these will not work and may cause damage.
+Do not use a battery charger or phone charger as as a power supply as these will not work and may cause damage. - (2) Identify the calibration button.
+This is a small tactile button located at the top left corner of the circuit board (the corner without a chamfer).

-Fitting Instructions for Smiths RVI Type Tachometers (Early 'Gen 1' type without bullet connectors)
+Fitting Instructions for Smiths RVI Type Tachometers (later 'Gen 2' type with bullet connectors)